highsolutions/laravel-environments/README.md

     }
 ```

+And run `composer update` to install the package.

-If you are using Laravel <= 5.4, update `config/app.php` by adding an entry for the service provider:
+Then, if you are using Laravel <= 5.4, update `config/app.php` by adding an entry for the service provider:

 ```php
 'providers' => [